Ted (film): Plot

-Lori is persuaded, but Ted is kidnapped by Donny, a mentally unstable stalker who idolized Ted as a child.
-Donny plans to make Ted into his brutish son Robert's new toy.
-Ted manages to reach a phone to contact John, but is immediately recaptured by Donny and Robert.
-Realizing that Ted is in danger, John and Lori locate Donny's residence and track him to rescue Ted.
-The chase leads to Fenway Park, where John punches Robert, knocking him out, but during the chase, Ted is damaged and falls onto the field, ripped entirely in half.
-A police car arrives, forcing Donny to flee.
-John and Lori gather Ted's stuffing and Ted relays his wish that John be happy with Lori, before the magic in Ted fades away making him a normal teddy bear again.
+After Lori leaves, however, Ted is kidnapped by Donny, an obsessive stalker who has idolized him since he was a child.
+Donny plans to make Ted into his son Robert's new toy.
+Ted obtains a phone to contact John, but is recaptured.

+Realizing Ted is in danger, John and Lori locate Donny's residence and track him.
+They chase them to Fenway Park, where Donny rips Ted in half.
+Two police cars arrive, forcing Donny to flee the scene.
+John and Lori gather Ted's stuffing, and Ted relays his wish for John to be happy with Lori before the magic in Ted fades away, making him a normal teddy bear again.

-Unwilling to lose Ted, a distraught John and Lori rush back to her apartment and unsuccessfully attempt to repair Ted.
-Feeling sad about her part in the incident, Lori makes a wish on a shooting star while John is asleep.
-The next morning, Ted is revived as a result of the wish (though he pretends to be mentally retarded at first) and reunites with John and Lori, encouraging them to resume their relationship.
-John then finally proposes to Lori and she accepts.
-Sometime later, John and Lori are married (with Sam Jones as the presiding minister), and Ted comfortably accepts having a life of his own, as he and Tami-Lynn continued their love affair.
+Unable to accept the death, John and Lori unsuccessfully attempt to repair Ted.
+Saddened about the incident, Lori makes a wish upon a shooting star.
+The following day, Ted is magically restored due to the wish and reunites with John and Lori.
+John finally proposes to her, and she accepts.
+Sometime later, John and Lori get married (with Sam Jones as the presiding minister).

-The narrator of the film provides the following; Sam Jones attempts to restart his career and moves into a studio apartment with Brandon Routh (who starred in the "god-awful Superman movie").
-Rex gives up his pursuit of Lori, falls into a deep depression, and dies of Lou Gehrig's disease.
-Donny is arrested by the Boston Police Department for kidnapping Ted, but the charges are dropped because Ted's legal status is unclear.
+In the film's epilogue, the narrator says that Ted comfortably accepted having a life of his own, as he and Tami-Lynn continued their love affair; Sam Jones attempts to restart his film career and moves into a studio apartment with Brandon Routh; Rex gives up his pursuit of Lori, goes into a deep depression, and dies of Lou Gehrig's disease; Donny gets arrested by the Boston Police Department for kidnapping Ted, but the charges are dropped, due to the situation sounding ridiculous.
 Robert hires a personal trainer, loses a significant amount of weight, and goes on to become Taylor Lautner.